ramilderrick/Python-Certification/README.md

 The files that are contained in this repository have all contributed to my proficiency and learning of the Python Language.

 List of Python Certification Projects
+- build-a-user-configuration-manager:
-- build-a-user-configuration-manager: This program was the first project that we were assigned.
-We were tasked with creating a program that utilizes a dictionary and a key, value pair as arguments.
-This helped further my understanding of dictionaries and their interactions with key, value pairs.
+This program was the first project that was assigned in the certification course.
+It implements a user configuration manager using a Python dictionary to store and manage settings as key–value pairs.
+Skills Utilized:
+  + Python dictionaries
+  + Key-Value data structures
+  + Data management and validation